collinsJ24/SimilarCar/README.md

 # Similar Car

-A car comparison website which will be built using React, AWS and SQLite.
+A car comparison website which will be built using React, with a Java / Spring-Boot backend and SQLite database.

 The site is currently hosted on a free Heroku Dyno here, https://similar-car.herokuapp.com/ It is still a work in progress.

-When completed the site will be hosted on similarcar.com when completed.
+When completed the site will be hosted with AWS and will be deployed on the domain similarcar.com.